bryteidea/project-horizon/docs/boilerplate/BOILERPLATE_README.md

 - Submit a PR to docs/boilerplate/ with clear before/after diff.
 - One maintainer approval + CI pass required to merge.

-Made with pride by PixelMyNixel – 2025
+Made with pride by Bryte Idea – 2025